Getting divorced in the Netherlands

 Divorce in the Netherlands

-If you are married, your marriage must be formally dissolved (ontbinding) by the District Court.
+If you are married in the Netherlands, your marriage must be formally dissolved (ontbinding) by the District Court.
 This guide focuses on how to end an official marriage in the Netherlands.

 Conditions for filing for divorce in the Netherlands